-Campus Jobs
+Campus Service

 At the Kanakuk Institute, K-Kauai is your home, and we hope that you love your tropical "island" oasis.
 However, since we share that home with about 80 people, it is important that everyone pitch in to keep our home safe, sanitary, and efficient.
-Therefore, we have instituted campus jobs, in which every KI student is assigned a role.
-Campus jobs range from administrative work or cleaning at the KI offices to tidying up around campus to assisting the dining hall staff to helping out the Kauai maintenance men.
+Therefore, we have instituted campus service, in which every KI student is assigned a role.
+Campus service jobs range from administrative work or cleaning at the KI offices to tidying up around campus to assisting the dining hall staff to helping out the Kauai maintenance men.
 Your role is essential to keep things running smoothly, and we hope that you will enjoy this opportunity to serve and to cultivate a strong work ethic.
-During the first two weeks, we will have a campus job draft, where students will find out what their job is.
-Once students know their job, staff members will train them in their specific job.
-Students will then sign off on being trained for their job and then will be expected to complete their job with excellence throughout the year.
-For more specific details about how campus jobs work to offset the cost of tuition, please refer to the financial section of the handbook.
+During the first two weeks, we will have a campus service draft, where students will find out where their area of service is.
+Once students know their area, staff members will train them in their specific work.
+Students will then sign off on being trained for their work area and then will be expected to complete their service works to help keep costs low, please refer to the financial section of the handbook.